 You’ll find both townhouses and condos in this neighborhood.
-Here are some of the currently listed housing options in the area.
+Home and condo prices average $249,000.

 Located on the east side of Cincinnati, this neighborhood is centered around the Hyde Park Square – a two-block area packed with quirky shops which have become a destination for the rest of the city.
 Cincinnati locals know Hyde Park as a more refined and exclusive neighborhood.
 But actually, this eventful pocket of the city is full of friendly shops and locals that welcome newcomers to the fun!

 The Square is one of Cincinnati’s oldest shopping hubs, and has over 175 unique stores, restaurants, and bars, and frequently hosts community events, like the Hyde Park Farmers Market on Sundays (9:30 to 1PM) and the annual Hyde Park Blast which packs out the street with vendors, joggers, and bikers completing the Midnight Chariot Race.

 Besides all the amazing events at the central park, this neighborhood offers a lot of things to do.
 Coffee Emporium is a local favorite that serves scones, fine teas, locally roasted coffee, and is set up in a beautiful, green, Victorian-style shop.

 But if you really want to feel like a local, stop by Carl’s Deli, and grab a fresh cut sandwich and soda to go.
 Echo serves the best breakfast in town with delicious omelets, house-made biscuits and brunch.
 Pop over to Arthur’s for a cheap, massive (and famous) burger.
 And close out the night at Dutch’s for some wine and charcuterie.
 “It’s a specialty foods market, a restaurant and a wine bar all rolled into one” raves one review